 Types of particle board flooring vary based on composition, density, and usage.
 Particle board is a popular material for subflooring, underlayment, and low-cost flooring solutions.
 It is made from wood chips, sawdust, and resin that are compressed into sheets.
-This article explores the different types of particle board flooring, their benefits, and tips for choosing the right one for your needs.
+This article explores the different types of particle board flooring available in the market, their benefits, and tips for choosing the right one for your needs.

 What is Particle Board Flooring?